Advising and Academic Success

 New York Institute of Technology sponsors and administers the Arthur O. Eve Higher Education Opportunity Program (HEOP) on the New York City campus in conjunction with the New York State Department of Education.
 To be eligible for the program, students must be New York State residents whose educational experience and economic status indicate a need for academic and financial assistance to complete a college degree.
 The program provides a wide range of support that includes a five-week summer program for all incoming first-year students, strengthening of study skills, tutoring, individual and group counseling, and financial assistance.
 Participation requires enrollment in a full-time program at the New York City campus.
 For additional information, please visit nyit.edu/heop.

-At New York Tech, we are committed to helping our students find success.
-The First-Year Guide Program will pair first-year students with a Peer Success Guide (PSG).
-After first-year students have enrolled for classes, they will be contacted by their PSG who will provide them with both social and academic support during their transition to New York Tech, and throughout your entire first year.
+At New York Tech, we are committed to helping our students succeed.
+The Peer Success GUIDE Program pairs each first-year student with a Peer Success Guide (PSG).
+Once a first-year student has enrolled for classes, they will be contacted by their PSG who will provide them with both social and academic support during their transition to New York Tech, and throughout the entire first year.
 PSGs will also direct students to the many services and resources we have to offer and invite them to attend various events on campus.
 They will be available to meet with students and answer any questions they may have, and will plan special activities which will be a great opportunity for first-year students to interact with other students at New York Tech.
-We recognize that transitioning to college can be difficult for many reasons and the First-Year GUIDE Program is here to help!
+We recognize that transitioning to college can be difficult for many reasons and the Peer Success GUIDE Program is here to help!
+To learn more, visit nyit.edu/psg.

 New York Institute of Technology recognizes that academic advising is a critical component of the educational experience.
 As a result, a range of advising resources are available to assist students in creating meaningful educational plans that are compatible with their career goals.
 These resources include advisors from the Office of Undergraduate Academic Advising (UAA), faculty advisors, peer advisors, and a comprehensive website with tools such as semester maps, advisement preparation guidelines, and how-to guides.